 The written notification includes the following:

-If a student or parent submits a timely response accepting all or a portion of a late disbursement, WGU makes a late disbursement to the student no later than 180 days after the date the University determined the student withdrew, or for a student who did not withdraw, 180 days after the student became ineligible.
+If students or parents submit a timely response accepting all or a portion of a late disbursement, WGU makes a late disbursement to student no later than 180 days after the date the University determined the student withdrew, or for students who did not withdraw, 180 days after the student became ineligible.